 What are the advantages of composite fillings?

-- They are not as prone to thermal stress as amalgam fillings.
-They possess insulating property, which offers protection against expansion and contraction.
+They are not as prone to thermal stress as amalgam fillings.
+They possess insulating properties, which offer protection against expansion and contraction.

 At Auburn Dental Center, we use the latest technology like digital X rays and 3 D imaging to provide top-notch dental solutions to our patients.
 We aim to provide safe, comfortable, and painless procedures that suit one's dental needs.
 For further queries, book an appointment with us at (661) 327-2189 or visit us at 5603 Auburn Street Suite B Bakersfield, CA 93306.